Keeping our teenage girls in sport and loving it.

 To help we particularly look at the strength and coordination of the muscles around her hip, knee and ankle to ensure that the loads are shared amongst the big muscles groups without too much load on any one group.
 If not well managed, some women do still report pain 20 years later, and it can potentially develop into arthritis of the joint, so it is really important to treat it properly, early.

 ACL ruptures and shoulder dislocations are actually at their peak incidence and prevalence in teenaged girls, and also have quite serious repercussions with surgery often being utilized to manage it and a long term risk of arthritis in the affected joint.
 Again, good rehab makes a massive difference.

 There are loads of other potential injures, but what we see most commonly at Vital Core is niggle joint pain, mostly related to the massive growth and brain re-organization that she is going through.

 Our girls are often a bit clumsy as a result, they can’t balance well on one leg, and they do very odd compensatory patterns when they try to squat or push something heavy.
 They land and take off in an awkward position for her knee and ankle.

-We take our teenage patient through a thorough assessment and diagnosis, we develop a plan with both the teenager and her parent/s.
+We take our teenage patient through a thorough assessment before we diagnose.
+Then we develop a plan with both the teenager and her parent/s.
 It will always include advice on modifying some of the sport, sometimes a conversation about priorities, and always some exercises to do to improve her coordination.
-These will be done at home, but due to demand from our patients, we are now offering specific Clinical Rehab session utilizing Pilates machines for teenaged girls.